bfongbfong/Umbrella-Today-/README.md

 # UmbrellaPal
-A beautiful, minimalist weather app.
+A beautiful, minimalist weather app for iOS.
+Built using Swift, RxSwift.